This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’re an experienced surfer or want to keep practicing after your lesson, you can rent boards on the beach or from surf shops in nearby Jaco.
-It should cost around $10-15 USD a day.
+It should cost around $10 to 15 USD a day.

 Related Read: Planning on visiting Jaco?
 Learn about the best places to stay in Jaco, including the best hotels for all budgets!